 The HKS curriculum is built around the concept that future leaders and policy makers need to be adept in analytical, management, and leadership skills in order to serve the public good.
 The three foundational methodological areas at HKS are:

-Whether as distribution requirements for graduation or as a part of core curriculum, these three areas are the foundation upon which the HKS education is built.
-No matter what policy area students focus on while studying, HKS graduates depart the school with a powerful complement of skills to increase their effectiveness in working in their chosen fields.
+Whether as distribution requirements for graduation or as a part of the core curriculum, these three areas are the foundation upon which the HKS education is built.
+HKS graduates depart the school with a powerful complement of skills to increase their effectiveness in working in their chosen fields.

 What's Economics got to do with Keeping Women Safe?

 Following several highly publicized rapes in India, “numerous policies have been proposed (and several enacted) to stop this “war on women.”
 But how many of these short-term protective measures will fail, or even create perverse incentives opposite to those intended—possibly leaving women less safe in the long run?” writes Rohini Pande in Keeping Women Safe (Harvard Magazine).

 “As an economist, I want to understand, in context, the social, legal, and financial forces that lead individuals, families, and society to undervalue women and unleash violence against them.
 Contemporary economic scholarship embraces such subjects, employs new tools to evaluate behavior, and draws on fieldwork for firsthand knowledge of subjects.
 I draw on all of those elements in my own work, and in colleagues’, to understand the ways in which girls and women are harmed: actively, through abuse; or passively, by passing them over and devoting resources to boys.
 And then I want to apply that understanding to determining which policies can weaken these destructive forces or re-channel them in women’s favor.”